-Tips for coding with the CREATE TABLE AS SELECT (CTAS) T-SQL statement in Azure SQL Data Warehouse for developing solutions.
+This article explains the CREATE TABLE AS SELECT (CTAS) T-SQL statement in Azure SQL Data Warehouse for developing solutions.
 The article also provides code examples.

-The CREATE TABLE AS SELECT or CTAS statement is one of the most important T-SQL features available.
-It is a parallel operation that creates a new table based on the output of a SELECT statement.
-CTASD is the simplest and fastest way to create and insert data into a table with a single command.
+The CREATE TABLE AS SELECT (CTAS) statement is one of the most important T-SQL features available.
+CTAS is a parallel operation that creates a new table based on the output of a SELECT statement.
+CTAS is the simplest and fastest way to create and insert data into a table with a single command.

-You can consider CTAS as a super-charged version of the SELECT...INTO statement.
+CTAS is a more customizable version of the SELECT...INTO statement.

-Below is an example of a simple SELECT..INTO:
+The following is an example of a simple SELECT...INTO:

 SELECT * INTO [dbo].[FactInternetSales_new] FROM [dbo].[FactInternetSales]

-SELECT..INTO, however, does not allow you to change either the distribution method or the index type as part of the operation.
-This is where CTAS comes in.
+SELECT...INTO doesn't allow you to change either the distribution method or the index type as part of the operation.
+You create

-Let's say you created this table using the default distribution type of
+Let's say you created this table by using the default distribution type of

 CREATE TABLE FactInternetSales ( ProductKey int NOT NULL, OrderDateKey int NOT NULL, DueDateKey int NOT NULL, ShipDateKey int NOT NULL, CustomerKey int NOT NULL, PromotionKey int NOT NULL, CurrencyKey int NOT NULL, SalesTerritoryKey int NOT NULL, SalesOrderNumber nvarchar(20) NOT NULL, SalesOrderLineNumber tinyint NOT NULL, RevisionNumber tinyint NOT NULL, OrderQuantity smallint NOT NULL, UnitPrice money NOT NULL, ExtendedAmount money NOT NULL, UnitPriceDiscountPct float NOT NULL, DiscountAmount float NOT NULL, ProductStandardCost money NOT NULL, TotalProductCost money NOT NULL, SalesAmount money NOT NULL, TaxAmt money NOT NULL, Freight money NOT NULL, CarrierTrackingNumber nvarchar(25), CustomerPONumber nvarchar(25) );